koalaman/shellcheck/shellcheck.1.md

     options are cumulative, but all the codes can be specified at once, comma-separated as a single argument.

-**--extended-analysis=true/false**
+**--extended-analysis=true/local/false**

-:   Enable/disable Dataflow Analysis to identify more issues (default true).
-If
+:   Set the scope of Dataflow Analysis, which identifies more issues (default
-    ShellCheck uses too much CPU/RAM when checking scripts with several thousand lines of code, extended analysis can be disabled with this flag or a directive.
+    true). `true` performs whole-program analysis, following data flow into sourced files. `local` performs the analysis per file, treating sourced files as opaque boundaries; this bounds memory when many checked files source a shared tree of libraries (each includer would otherwise re-analyze the whole tree), at the cost of data flow that crosses `source` boundaries.
+    `false` disables Dataflow Analysis entirely.
+Use `local` or `false` if ShellCheck uses too much CPU/RAM.
 This flag overrides directives and rc files.

 **-f** *FORMAT*, **--format=***FORMAT*